“Do not accept anything as truth that lacks love and do not accept anything as love that lacks truth. One without the other is a destructive lie.”

 So, while these well-meaning Latter-day Saints may be acting in good faith according to their understanding and hope, what they don’t understand is that they are unwittingly but directly contributing to confusion, conflict, pain and betrayal that LGBTQ+ individuals feel when prophets remind the church that the doctrine of chastity and marriage will not change.
 They then, in turn, blame and castigate the church for simply reaffirming what it has always taught, without taking responsibility for the false hope they may have unwittingly engendered.
 The betrayal is real, and it does damage.
 It isn’t actually loving, and it’s not the church doing the harm here.

 We used to have a generation of members who seemed to be more prone to embracing the theological truths of the gospel but rejected or dismissed their LGBTQ+ loved ones, and now it seems that the pendulum has swung in the opposite direction where people are embracing their loved ones but rejecting the church and the doctrines of the restored gospel of Jesus Christ.
+These are but two shadow sides of the same coin.
 What we really need is a generation of members who can hold both—hold and teach the “hard sayings” of the gospel (see John 6:60) but who also have a greater capacity to minister, heal and include all of our heavenly parents’ children who are seeking and feeling their way toward them, wherever they may currently be on their life journey, and however weak or fumbly we all may be.

 It’s far easier to gather in tribal fashion around truth or love, neglecting one or the other.
 But I believe as we let ourselves take seriously the prophetic invitation and truly sit in this tension between truth and love, hold both together as an intentional practice, we can become better disciples of our Lord and Savior Jesus Christ and create a safer and more life-giving home for all who seek him.